 Identifying what kinds of health information are needed by different groups patients, family members, clinicians, researchers, policy makers, etc. and developing materials that meet help those users make well-informed decisions.
 Meeting Information Needs

 Knowledge translation (KT) is the process by which new knowledge is transformed into information that benefits society through changed policies, behaviors, programs and practices.
 KT involves several steps, from collecting and analyzing the latest research findings on a particular health topic and making recommendations about best practices and treatments based on the research, to ensuring that the information gets to the people who need it in a timely and useful manner.
 The long term goal of KT is improvement in peoples health and in the health care system.

-Model Systems are specialized programs of care in spinal cord injury (SCI), traumatic brain injury (TBI) and burn injury funded by the National Institute on Disability Research and Rehabilitation (NIDRR) to pool information and conduct research intended to improve the long-term functional, vocational, cognitive and quality-of-life outcomes in these populations.
+Model Systems are specialized programs of care in spinal cord injury (SCI), traumatic brain injury (TBI) and burn injury funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) to pool information and conduct research intended to improve the long-term functional, vocational, cognitive and quality-of-life outcomes in these populations.

 National database: Each model system invites newly injured individuals to participate in an ongoing national database of patients with SCI, TBI or burn injuries.
 Data are collected on enrolled patients at regular intervals for up to 30 years after injury.
 This information is used to further the understanding of the long-term consequences of these injuries and to develop improved treatments and systems of care.